ibm-cloud-docs/watson-assistant/search-customsearch-add.md

 1. In the **Connect your search provider** section of the **Custom service** window, select “Through your client”.
 1. Click **Next** to go to **Conversational search (optional)**.
 1. In the **Enable conversational search (optional)** section, switch the **Conversational Search** toggle to `on` if you want to activate conversational search.
 If you don't want to activate conversational search, switch the toggle to `off`.
-For more information about conversational search, see [conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).
+For more information about conversational search, see [conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup){: external}.
 1. Click **Save** and then **Close** to end the Custom service set up in the client-side.